sony/nnabla/VAEs/vq-vae/README.md

 - monitor path for training and validation loss and reconstruction
 - dataset related parameters (path, dali threads)
 - extension module and device id

+## Instructions to train VQVAE

+To start training, execute:

+`python main.py --data [imagenet/cifar10/mnist]`

+ This will start training  on 1 gpu.
+For multi-gpu execution (n=4 GPUs), run as follows:
+ `mpirun -n 4 python main.py --data [imagenet/cifar10/mnist]`

+**Note: For MNIST and CIFAR10, the dataset will be automatically downloaded if not found in specified path.
+For Imagenet, the dataset path must be specified in configs/imagenet.yaml**)

+The model and solver parameters along with the average epoch loss and reconstructions of training and validation dataset will be stored in `tmp.monitor_[imagenet/cifar10/mnist]` folder by default.

+## Instructions for pixelcnn prior

+After training the VQVAE, PixelCNN prior can be fit over the learnt VQVAE latent space.
+After specifying training configuration and learnt model parameters of the VQ-VAE model, one can start to train pixelcnn as follows:

+`$ python main.py --data [imagenet/cifar10/mnist] --pixelcnn-prior`

+The latent space descretized image during training and validation will be saved in `tmp.monitor_[imagenet/cifar10/mnist]/Latent-reconstruction-pixelcnn-mnist` folder

+## Image Generation

+After training VQVAE and PixelCNN, we can compare the randomized image generation of the uniform prior (imposed on the latent space during VQVAE training) and PixelCNN prior.
+For that result, run:

+`$ python main.py --data [imagenet/cifar10/mnist] --pixelcnn-prior --sample-from-pixelcnn [number of images to be generated] --sample-save-path [path to save results]`

 ## Results